abuna1985/simple-react-counter/README.md

 ## Purpose Of This Project

-I completed the reading and exercise for [Part 1 of the Full Stack Open Course](https://fullstackopen.com/en/part1).
-Unfortunately, I did not feel I fully confident in applying these skills in a practical scenario.
-So I decided to do 2 things:
+After completing the reading and exercises for [Part 1 of the Full Stack Open Course](https://fullstackopen.com/en/part1), all of the content made sense to a point.
+So I decided to do two things to solidify my knowledge:

-1. Take notes that are a helpful reference if I need a quick refresher.
+1. Took notes and documented best-practices that would be a helpful reference in the future for myself or other people learning react.
 [The notes for part 1 can be found here](https://github.com/abuna1985/full-stack-open-course/tree/main/notes).
-2. Build a project with the knowledge gained and best-practices applied.
+2. Built a project with the knowledge gained and best-practices applied from the Part 1 articles.

-I realized I could build on these examples and create an application with 3 separate counters within the `<App>` state.
-I would use `props` to customize the `<Title>`, `<Button>`, and `<Display>` components.
-I would use state hooks to update the 3 counters separately.
-And all the state and function logic would remain in the <App> component and the other components would be given data and rendered without worrying about where the count is.
+Using the examples from the articles in Part 1, I created a react application with 3 separate counters within the `<App>` component state.
+I used `props` to customize the `<Title>`, `<Button>`, and `<Display>` components.
+I used state hooks to update the 3 counters separately.
+All the state and function logic would remain in the <App> component and the other components would be given data and rendered without worrying about where the count is.

-In addition, I wanted to challenge myself just a bit more.
-So I included unit testing with `React Testing Library` and scoped styling with CSS modules.
+In order to make this project a little more challenging, I created unit tests with `React Testing Library` and scoped styling with CSS modules.

 ## Testing